 The aerosol can recycler is a machine which crushes aerosol cans while simultaneously capturing all liquids into a 55 gallon drum.
 The aerosol can is placed within an enclosed unit and is punctured.
 The material within the can is ejected into the drum.
 A filter unit is attached to the machine to capture any vapors expelled from the drum/can during the recycling operation.
 This operation will take place within the paint can crushing operations located in area 2A as illustrated on Figure 14.
+The aerosol can recycler was removed and scrapped out by EQ approximately two years ago and EQFL has no plan to re-enter the aerosol can recycling business at this time.

-2.3.5 Drum Crushing and Rag Compacting
+2.3.45 Drum Crushing and Rag Compacting